 As it is a private archive, access to original records is at the discretion of the Archbishop.
-Most archives are held in off-site storage, so need notice for retrieval.
 Note that most parish records remain with the parishes themselves.
 For baptism, marriage or burial records, please refer to the parish where they were carried out.

 History of the Archdiocese

 In June 1848, Pope Pius IX decreed that New Zealand should be divided into two dioceses, Auckland, consisting of the Auckland province and Wellington, consisting of the rest of New Zealand.
 Bishop Philip Viard was appointed as Wellington’s first bishop and arrived on the barque “Clara” on 1 May 1850.
 With him was a band of five Marist priests, 10 lay brothers, two male teachers, three Māori and four young women eager to join a religious order and to teach.
 Thus the Diocese of Wellington came into existence.